-Apply several drops of thermal paste to the exposed area of the CPU that the heatsink will be in contact with, ensuring that it is spread in an even thin layer.
+Apply several drops of Thermal Interface Material to the exposed area of the CPU that the heatsink will be in contact with, ensuring that it is spread in an even thin layer.

-Some heatsinks come with preapplied thermal paste.
+Some heatsinks come with pre-applied thermal paste.
 If so, skip this step.

-The Thermal Interface Material is toxic and inedible.
-If it gets into your eyes or touches your skin, ensure to wash it off immediately, and seek professional medical help.
+DO NOT eat the Thermal Interface Material.
+If it gets into your eyes or touches your skin, ensure that you wash it off immediately, and seek professional medical help.